andrikotliar/films-collection/README.md

 - TypeScript
 - JSON

+### Additional Libraries

+- React Hook Form
+- Axios
+- Lucide Icons

-## Database
+## Data

-Currently data stores in plain JSON-files in the `db` folder.
+Currently data is stored as plain JSON-files in the `db` folder.

-When you run `npm start` or `npm run build` commands, the `generate-db.js` script bring together all files into one `database.json` file.
-The app fetches this file on the initial load.
-You can find this script in the `utils` folder.
+When you run `npm start` or `npm run build` commands, the `utils/generate-db.js` script brings together all files from the `db` folder into the single `database.json` file.
+The app fetches this file on the initial load..

-The `utils` folder contains several other scripts that help to manage local data.
+The `utils` folder contains several scripts that help to manage local data.

 ## Build